-Once you know which customers to target with marketing activities, you can decide how to reach them.
-Then, crucially, you can work out how much this will cost.
-The key objectives tend to be the same when marketing all products and services: create awareness, stimulate interest and convert this into sales.
+Once you know which customers to target with marketing activities, you can decide how to reach them, and how much this will cost.

-OK, think of a local restaurant.
-Its marketing activities are likely to be concentrated within a three-mile radius of its location, because this is where most customers are likely to live.
-There’s no point in advertising on TV, even locally, because the cost will outweigh the returns.
-Stuffing leaflets through local letterboxes is well targeted and costs significantly less.
-The same can be said of advertising in a local newspaper.
+Think of a local restaurant.
+Its marketing activities are likely to be concentrated within a three-mile radius of its location, because this is where most of its customers are likely to live.

 How can the success of a marketing plan be measured?

 The key aims tend to be the same when marketing all products and services: to create awareness, stimulate interest, and convert this into sales.
 Ensure you set objectives that are SMART - specific, measurable, achievable, realistic and timed.

 Plan-versus-actual analysis after the fact is also critical.
 How did actual results compare to what was predicted in your plan?

 Measuring precise return on marketing spend can be problematic.
 I’d recommend using codes with campaigns, and then asking customers to use these when replying.

 At the very least, ask new customers how they heard of your business.
 This will help you to understand which marketing methods are successful.
 Some might bring no sales whatsoever.